Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/index.md

 :::

-Then simply add the plugin to your app :
+Add the plugin to your app :

 ::: code-group